Sheila Copps: SNC-Lavalin affair

-At the height of the SNC-Lavalin affair during the Premiership of Justin Trudeau, Copps became known for being outspoken and interviewed as an opinion regarding the affair despite no personal involvement in present-day politics.
+At the height of the SNC-Lavalin affair during the Premiership of Justin Trudeau, Copps became known for being outspoken on the affair.

 After Jody Wilson-Raybould and Jane Philpott resigned from their posts citing the government's handling of the matter, Copps repeatedly publicly called for their "firing" in the form of dismissal from the Liberal caucus.
 Copps argued Wilson-Raybould and Philpott's resignations amounted to a betrayal of Justin Trudeau's leadership and their presence continued to foment internal political divisions within the Liberal caucus.
 Copps directly pointed the blame on Wilson-Raybould and Philpott for "the public mud-dragging that you've taken the prime minister through."